ansible/ansible/docs/docsite/rst/windows_setup.rst

     (New-Object -TypeName System.Net.WebClient).DownloadFile($url, $file)
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force

-    # target_version can be 3.0, 4.0 or 5.1
+    # version can be 3.0, 4.0 or 5.1
-    &$file -target_version 5.1 -username $username -password $password -Verbose
+    &$file -version 5.1 -username $username -password $password -Verbose

 Once complete, the following commands should be run to remove the auto logon and set the execution policy from powershell: